data-edu/data-science-in-education/_book/18-additional-resources.md

 - Books on data science in education
 - Articles on data science in education
 - Programming with R
-- Package vignettes and descriptions of packages
 - Statistics
 - R package and statistical software development
 - A career in data science
 - Places to share your work
 - Cheat sheets
-- Learning communities

 ## Data Science Courses